-Annual incentive plans are designed to recognize financial and operational performance as well as individual achievements, and are awarded in the form of cash.
-Employees are also entitled to take a portion of their bonus as Deferred Share Units (DSUs).
-The Human Resources and Compensation Committee establishes objective performance criteria for the Corporation's annual variable compensation program with the assistance of the Chief Executive Officer each year.
-The Chief Executive Officer establishes performance criteria for the other NEOs as well as for other Executive Officers, which is also reviewed and approved by the Human Resources and Compensation Committee.
-Executive performance is demonstrated through the achievement of these financial, operational and individual objectives.
-Operational measures at the subsidiary level are intended to reinforce the importance of operating efficiency, safety goals, ESG practices, and other metrics that are relevant to the subsidiary.
-Another key measure is the individual performance of the executive in contributing to the achievement of the Corporation's goals.
-This program, including similar plans covering managers, is applicable to all Executive Officers (including NEOs).
+STIP awards are designed to recognize financial and operational performance as well as individual achievements.
+While typically awarded as cash, employees are entitled to take a portion of their bonus as Deferred Share Units ("DSUs").
+For the 2023 fiscal year, the HRCC established, in June 2022, objective performance criteria for the Corporation's annual variable compensation program with the assistance of the Chief Executive Officer.
+The Chief Executive Officer established performance criteria for the other NEOs as well as for the other Executive Officers, which were reviewed and approved by the HRCC and the Board.
+Executive performance was demonstrated through the achievement of these financial, operational, and individual objectives.
+Operational measures at the subsidiary level were intended to reinforce the importance of operating efficiency, safety goals, ESG practices, and other metrics that were relevant to the subsidiary.
+Another key measure was the individual performance of the executive in contributing to the achievement of the Corporation's goals.
+This program, including similar plans covering managers, was applicable to all Executive Officers (including NEOs).